Dsc 2771 Scaled

 1. Ingenico Desk 5000

 The Ingenico 5000 is a mobile card reader that accepts a wide range of payment options.
 These include NFC couponing, EMV Chip & PIN, Swipe & Sign, and contactless transactions.
 It’s PCI compliant, too, so you never have to worry about customer data security.
-The Ingenico Desk 5000 is just one of the many top-rated credit card machines Payment Depot offers for integrated payments.

 2. Clover Mini

-It’s easy to see why the Clover Mini is one of the top-rated machines on Payment Depot’s website.
-It’s one of the most compact, intuitive POS stations on the market.
+The Clover Mini is one of the most compact, intuitive POS stations on the market.
 It’s compatible with a bevy of in-demand apps for things like orders, scheduling, reporting, employees, and more.
 The Clover goes beyond card transactions to support an entirely integrated retail store.

 3. Clover Flex

-The Clover Flex is a mobile credit card reader.
 It supports a wide range of payment types, including swipe payments, debit cards, NFCs (like PayPal), and more.
 This little handheld reader also offers next-level security features such as data tokenization, end-to-end encryption as well as integrated EMV chip sensors and fingerprint logins.
-Payment Depot has competitive pricing on the Clover Flex.
+This small device also offers features like inventory management, reporting, and customer feedback.

 4. Verifone VX 520

+One of its best features is its ergonomic design and it even has a keypad and backlit display that don’t hamper its use in different lighting conditions.
 The Verifone VX520 is a countertop EMV chip terminal.
 It can work with a dial-up or Ethernet connection, which makes it great if you have limited connectivity options.
 The Verifone VX is not a full POS system, just an EMV chip card swiper for Visa, Mastercard, etc. It’s a mid-tier priced processor and will run you anywhere between $99 to $600, depending on the features you purchase.

 5. PAX A80

 The PAX A80 is a great option if a lot of your customers use Android phones or your store uses an Android-based app.
 You can use it to add Android capabilities to your terminal with a simple keypad and magnetic swipe reader.
-Payment Depot offers the PAX A80 to equip our customers with additional payment processing capabilities.

 6. Dejavoo Z11

 The Dejavoo Z11 is considered a standard terminal, but its capabilities go far beyond basic features.
 With built-in EMV, NFC contactless payments, and mobile payment capabilities, this card processor is similar to First Data.
-It comes with similar pricing as the First Data FV150 too (around $180 to $400).
-Payment Depot offers both Dejavoo and First Data payment terminals.

 How Do Credit Card Machines Work?

 The science behind credit card processing can feel pretty abstract, so let’s break it down.
-Credit card machines fulfill a wide range of functions — from taking payments with basic swipe cards and EMV chip payments, all the way to customer data collection.
+Credit card machines fulfill a wide range of functions—from taking payments with basic swipe cards and EMV chip payments, all the way to customer data collection.

 Even though modern point-of-sale machines can get pretty advanced, their basic function is to process customer payments at checkout.
 When customers make credit card payments, funds are transferred from their bank or card company to the merchant’s bank account.